czhou578/czhou578/README.md

 ### Hi, I'm Colin Zhou 👋

-I am an aspiring web developer graduate student currently attending UIUC who loves to develop useful applications with a fluid user experience.
+I am an aspiring graduate student currently attending UIUC who loves to develop useful applications with a fluid user experience.
 Check out some of my work!

-I develop mostly using React and TypeScript for the web.
+I develop mostly using React and TypeScript for the web and am familiar with SQL.

 Contact email: colizu2020@gmail.com